 Senior Director of Open Source Programs at Microsoft

-Nicolas Schifano is Senior Director of Open Source Programs at Microsoft, leading the company's open source strategy and engagement.
+Nicolas Schifano is Senior Director of Open Source Programs at Microsoft, leading the company's open source initiatives and compliance.

 Richard Fontana